sematext/docs/docs/guide/logs-guide.md

 The settings include:

-  - inviting new users to your application
+  - inviting new users to your App
   - [authorizing public IPs to send data to your app via syslog](../logs/authorizing-ips-for-syslog)
   - adjusting data retention time, daily volume, and limits
   - [changing your app's plan](../logs/faq/#plans-prices)